about fort knox

 The General George Patton Museum and Center for Leadership is supported by the Patton Museum Foundation, a charitable 501(c)(3) non-profit organization.
 The Patton Museum belongs to the American people and we rely on you, our community of supporters, to ensure that the Museum experience remains top notch and relevant to the next generation of leaders.

 This is the official website of the Patton Museum Foundation, a non-profit organization that supports the General George Patton Museum of Leadership.
 The Patton Museum Foundation is a non-federal entity with no involvement in the management and oversight of the Patton Museum.
 The Foundation is not part of the U.S. Army or any of the museums administered by the U.S. Army, including the Patton Museum.
-Furthermore, the Foundation is not endorsed by the U.S. Army or any if the U.S. Army museums, including (Name of Army Museum).
+Furthermore, the Foundation is not endorsed by the U.S. Army or any if the U.S. Army museums, including the Patton Museum.
 While this website serves to provide information about the Patton Museum, the views expressed are those of the Foundation, not the U.S. Army.

 If you would like to support the Patton Museum Foundation, we ask you to consider making a tax-deductible donation today to ensure the Legacy of Leadership lives on for future generations of Americans.